oussema286/fordead_package/docs/Tutorial/06_export_results.md

 This step aims at exporting results in a vectorized format, with the desired time step, ignoring areas outside the forest mask.
 The minimum time step corresponds to the periods between available Sentinel-2 dates.
 The results can be exported as multiple files, in which case each file correspond to the end of a period, and the resulting polygons contain the state of the area at the end of this period, as detected in previous steps.
 If results are exported as a single file, polygons contain the period during which the first anomaly was detected.
 Pixels with anomalies not yet confirmed, or which returned to normal, are ignored.

-If the confidence index was computed, the polygons also contain the anomaly intensity class as calculated in the [previous step](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/05_compute_confidence/).
+If the confidence index was computed and the option is chosen, the polygons also contain the anomaly intensity class as calculated in the [previous step](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/05_compute_confidence/).
 This class therefore contains the "final" state, calculated at the last available Sentinel-2 date.

 This step's complete guide can be found [here](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/06_export_results/).